 Statistics of psoriasis

-Psoriasis is very common.
-In fact, 8 million Americans have it and around the world, 125 million people have it as well.
+Psoriasis is widespread.
+Eight million Americans have it, and around the world, 125 million people have it.
 Prominent celebrities such as Kim Kardashian West, Kris Jenner, and Cara Delevigne have spoken publicly about how they struggle with the disease.
-Though they have done their part in spreading awareness.
+However, they have done their part in spreading awareness.
 Myths about the disease are still very prevalent.
-When you think about it, you may picture patches of red inflamed skin.
+You may picture patches of red, inflamed skin when you think about it.
 However, this isn’t exclusively a skin condition.

 Psoriasis and the quality of life

-A lot of patients with psoriasis report that it’s taken a toll on their quality of life.
-Did you know that people with it may have an increased likelihood of becoming depressed?
-Even if you don’t have it, you should get educated about the disease so you can stop the stigma.
+Many patients with psoriasis report that it’s affected their quality of life.
+Did you know that people with it may be more likely to become depressed?
+Even if you don’t have it, you should be educated about the disease to stop the stigma.
 You should know about the symptoms and potential treatments.
 If you have it, more information can help you figure out how to live with the disease.